 Not really a DIY type of person?

-You can purchase an aluminum screen that looks sleek and is big enough to hide the unit perfectly.
+You can purchase an aluminum screen that looks sleek and is big enough to hide the air conditioner unit outside.

 20. Use a Bamboo Fence to Enclose the Outside Unit

 One artistic way to block your condenser from ruining the view is by using bamboo sticks.
 They come in various sizes.
-DIYing a bamboo fence won’t be easy as bamboo is heavy.
+DIYing a bamboo fence to hide your air conditioner unit outside won’t be easy as bamboo is heavy.
 You can hire a professional to help.